gep13/gep13/input/blog/review-of-day-2-of-devweek-2013.md

 Title: Review of Day 2 of DevWeek 2013
 Published: 5/3/2013
 Tags:
-- Async
+- async
 - await
-- CSS3
+- css3
-- Day 2
+- day 2
-- DevWeek
+- devweek
-- HTML 5
+- html 5
 - keynote
 - knockout.js
-- London
+- london
-- Review
+- review
 RedirectFrom: blog/review-of-day-2-of-devweek-2013/index.html
 ---

 # A busy second day at DevWeek...

 What follows is a brief summary of the sessions that I attended at the 2nd overall day of DevWeek 2013 (the first day of actual sessions).
 Review of the other days of DevWeek can be seen here:

 - [Day 1 - Pre-Conference Workshop](http://gep13.me/W0AJEP)
 - [Day 2 - Conference Sessions](http://gep13.me/YuOPy2) (this post)
 - [Day 3 - Conference Sessions](http://gep13.me/ZqTHU1)